 Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.

-Specific treatment for Legg-Calvé-Perthes disease will be determined by your child's doctor based on:
+Specific treatment for Legg-Calvé-Perthes disease will be discussed with you by your child's healthcare provider based on:

 Your child's age, overall health, and medical history